chnyda/taikungoclient/client/docs/BindSubscriptionResponseDto.md

 HasInvoiceFailureReason returns a boolean if a field has been set.

-### SetInvoiceFailureReasonNil

-`func (o *BindSubscriptionResponseDto) SetInvoiceFailureReasonNil(b bool)`

- SetInvoiceFailureReasonNil sets the value for InvoiceFailureReason to be an explicit nil

-### UnsetInvoiceFailureReason
-`func (o *BindSubscriptionResponseDto) UnsetInvoiceFailureReason()`

-UnsetInvoiceFailureReason ensures that no value is present for InvoiceFailureReason, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)